Soft, lightly spiced hot cross buns made without yeast. No kneading, quick and easy, while still keeping that classic flavor and texture.

 Size of baking pan

-- Mix up your hot cross buns by swapping out raisins or sultanas for dried cranberries, apricots, mixed candied peel or peaches.
+- Swap raisins or sultanas for dried cranberries, apricots, mixed peel, or peaches.

-- Try different combinations to find your favorite flavor.
+- Try different combinations to find what you like.

-- Use whichever you have or try a combination.
-As long as it measures one cup (150g) for the recipe, you're good.
+- Use what you have or mix a few together.
+As long as it adds up to 1 cup (150 g), you’re good.

 Ingredients